LeCodeurDuDimanche/YetAnotherC-Sat/README.md

 ### Misc

-The majority of variables names, comments and messages are in French The polygon decomposition algorithm was written by Mark Bayazit and published at https://mpen.ca/406/bayazit
+The majority of variables names, comments and messages are in French.

+The polygon decomposition algorithm was written by Mark Bayazit and published at https://mpen.ca/406/bayazit